Jiaqi-Hu111/jihu0947_9103_GroupA_Majorproject_individual/README.md

 - Harmonic Motion & Oscillation

-The entire time-based animation is inspired by harmonic motion, where sine waves create gentle oscillations over time.
+The entire time-based animation is inspired by harmonic motion(y = A * sin(ωt + φ)), where sine waves create gentle oscillations over time.
 This regular motion is added to the animation of the canvas and the circles themselves to create a rhythmic visual effect.

 ![Image of the harmonic motion](./README_Images/harmonic_motion.gif)